In this section we explain the different financial orders a court can make. Courts can make one or more of these at the same time.

 The court will specify either that the order continues until you or your ex dies or the person getting the maintenance remarries or registers a new civil partnership; or that the order ends at a specific point in the future, which you may hear referred to as a ‘term order’.
 You may be able to ask the court to extend the length (term) of the order as long as you do this before the time period runs out and there is no court order preventing an extension.

 This order makes clear that your financial responsibility for each other is over.
 This means neither of you has to pay maintenance to the other on an ongoing basis.
 It usually also means that you cannot ask to inherit anything from your ex if they die.
 These orders are only suitable when there is enough money to make both of you self sufficient.
 The court will consider whether to make this kind of order in every case.
 It is not always the right thing to do; whether the court makes one in your case will depend on your individual circumstances.

 Payment for legal services order

-The court will only make this kind of order if you can show that you have no other way of paying for your legal costs, for example, by getting a loan.
-The court will not make an order if it means that you or your ex would not be able to pay your own legal fees, or if it would cause you or your ex undue hardship.
+The court will only make this kind of order if the person who asks for the order can show that they have no other way of paying for their legal costs, for example, by getting a loan.
+The court will not make an order if it means that the person due to pay will end up not being able to pay their own legal fees or if it would cause them undue hardship.